Skip to content

 Visually the data already looks unified.
 The raster tiles, however, were authored by different remote-sensing pipelines and inherit different projections and resolutions — exactly the situation that breaks Maxent silently.

 Open Plugins → QMaxent → QMaxent Analysis.
-On ① Data, choose the ariolimax-ca presence layer (3,732 points), then Add from project to register every loaded raster.
+On ① Data, choose the ariolimax-ca presence layer (3,732 points), then Add from project to register every loaded raster (six in total — ca-cloudcover-mean, ca-cloudcover-stdv, ca-leafareaindex-mean, ca-leafareaindex-stdv, ca-surfacetemp-mean, ca-surfacetemp-stdv).
 Click Check Raster Consistency:

 Data tab with Ariolimax loaded and Check Raster Consistency reporting Grid mismatch — CRS, extent, resolution differ across rasters